 M569.6 P##.# V1 ; Where P##.# is the driver address to tune

-Ideally this is put in the home#.g file for the axis that the motor is associated with, until the motor has had the Polarity Detection and Zeroing tuning move carried out it will not move in closed loop mode.
-The normal procedure would be to home in open loop mode, then switch to close loop mode, then run the Polarity Detection and Zeroing move.
+Ideally this is put in the home#.g file for the axis that the motor is associated with.
+Until the motor has had this calibration move carried out, it will not move in closed loop mode.
+The normal procedure would be to home in open loop mode, then switch to closed loop mode or assisted open loop mode, then run the quadrature shaft encoder calibration move.
 See the Running Tuning on Power On section below.

 If you use a magnetic encoder (i.e. your M569.1 command includes T3), then from the table above, manoeuvre 2 is required just once.
 The procedure for this is detailed in the 'Calibrating Magnetic Encoders' section below.
 Follow the instructions here, and then read the instructions in that section.